ARTWORK TIPS: WHAT KIND OF ART DO YOU NEED TO PROVIDE?

 Vector Art is Different from Bitmapped/Raster Art

-Having the smoothest artwork possible is critical.
+Having smooth artwork for imprinting is critical to your image and brand.
 Vector frequently is the only type of art that a factory or manufacturer will accept.
-If a factory declines to reproduce a logo on one of their products, that decision is beyond the control of Image Marketing Specialists.
+If a factory declines to reproduce a logo on one of their products, that decision is beyond the control of Image Marketing.
 The only choice is to provide vector art.
+Ultimately it will save time on the project and cost for re-creating your design.

 The beauty of vector art is that it will enlarge or reduce in size and maintain top-notch quality.
-A logo can be as small as a dime or as large as a billboard while still looking clean and crisp.
+Vector images use mathematics to create shapes with lines, points, and curves.
+Vector images are infinitely scalable.
+No matter how large or small you size it, the lines and fills will always stay crisp with no image loss.
+A logo can be as small as a dime or as large as a billboard while still looking clean and sharp.
 Colors can easily be changed to fit the different needs of each printing process.

 File names for vector art files must end in one of these: “.eps”, “.ai”, “.svg”, and maybe “.pdf”.